KellyGer/ShoppingList/README.md

-# ShoppingList
+# shoppingList
-A program to create a shopping list, school project
+A program to create a shopping list, school project.